- Why we need this

 Developed nations need to up their regulatory game

-Global remittances reached $714 billion in 2019 and the average global cost is approximately 7%.
-That means the world paid $48.7 billion in remittance fees in 2019.
-Reducing remittance costs to 3% by 2030 is a global target under the United Nation’s Sustainable Development Goal (SDG) 10.C.
+Last year, people and businesses around the world lost $187 billions due to hidden inflated exchange rates.
+The UK's average cost of sending remittances abroad has trended upwards to 6.3%Reducing remittance costs to 3% by 2030 is a global target under the United Nation’s Sustainable Development Goal (SDG) 10.C.
 We have a long way to go.

 According to the World Bank, “the single most important factor leading to high remittance prices is a lack of transparency in the market.”